j127/dematerialize/README.md

 # Dematerialize

-Get rid of animation spam on websites.
+A browser extension for Firefox and Chrome to get rid of animation spam on websites.
 [Not ready for use yet.]

-* Removes most animations from websites.
+* Removes most CSS animations from websites.
 * Optionally mutes overly-saturated colors.
 * Optionally removes other UI annoynaces.